-Although tertiary optics or “diffusers” have virtually endless applications, beam shaping remains one of the most popular applications in lighting design, particularly with LEDs.
-Controlling the shape, size and distribution of light is the cornerstone of Luminit technologies, and we’re taking beam shaping to new heights with our patented Light Shaping Diffusers.
+Although tertiary optics or LED light diffusers have virtually endless applications, beam shaping remains one of the most popular applications in lighting design, particularly with LEDs.
+Controlling the shape, size, and distribution of light is the cornerstone of Luminit technologies, and we’re taking LED beam shaping to new heights with our patented Light Shaping Diffusers.

 What Does A Light Shaping Diffuser Do?

 A scientific definition of a Light Shaping Diffuser would be something like “a holographically-generated surface relief pattern copied on to a surface.”
 Taking the tech talk down a notch, Light Shaping Diffusers are micro-structures embedded on a substrate that can manipulate light by changing the direction of its energy.
 The diffusion control of Luminit diffusers is so precise that angular beam control is possible.
 How does these help engineers and lighting designers?
 Light Shaping Diffusers “clean up” and shape a light beam to suit a particular purpose.

 Light Shaping Diffusers in the Real World